 Self-Assessment Tax: After filling out your ITR form with the TDS and advance tax details (if paid), the system computes your income and checks whether tax is still payable.
 You need to pay it and then fill in the challan details in the return before submitting it.

-14. What is the difference between allowance and perquisite?
+16. What is the difference between allowance and perquisite?
 Are these considered as my income?

 Allowances are fixed periodic amounts, apart from salary, which are paid by an employer, e.g., conveyance allowance, travelling allowance, uniform allowance, etc. Allowances are considered income and will increase your gross total income on which you will be taxed.
 Allowances can be taxable, partially exempted, and fully exempted.

-15. Are all donations 100% exempted from tax?
+17. Are all donations 100% exempted from tax?

 No, not all donations qualify for 100% exemption from tax.
 The categories for tax deduction, based on whom you donated to (charitable institution, fund set up by Government, scientific research, etc.) are as follows:

-- Donations entitled for 100% deduction without qualifying limit
+1. Donations entitled for 100% deduction without qualifying limit

-- Donations entitled for 50% deduction without qualifying limit
+2. Donations entitled for 50% deduction without qualifying limit

-- Donations entitled for 100% deduction subject to qualifying limit
+3. Donations entitled for 100% deduction subject to qualifying limit

-- Donations entitled for 50% deduction subject to qualifying limit
+4. Donations entitled for 50% deduction subject to qualifying limit

 You need to check the exemption limit on your donation receipt and claim deduction accordingly while filing your return.

-16. Is e-Filing and e-Payment the same thing?
+18. Is e-Filing and e-Payment the same thing?

 No. e-Filing is the process of electronically submitting your Income Tax Return on the e-Filing portal and e-payment is the process of electronically paying tax.

-17. I made a calculation mistake in my filed ITR.
+19. I made a calculation mistake in my filed ITR.
 Can I correct it and re-submit my return?

-18. Can I file ITR for last 3 years now?
+20. Can I file ITR for last 3 years now?

-19. What happens if I file Income Tax Return after the due date u/s 139(1)?
+21. What happens if I file Income Tax Return after the due date u/s 139(1)?

-In case you miss filing the ITR within the due date u/s 139(1), you can still file your Income Tax Return but you maybe required to pay a late filing fee of up to ₹5000/-.
+In case you miss filing the ITR within the due date u/s 139(1), you can still file your Income Tax Return, but you may be required to pay a late filing fee of up to ₹5000/-.
 Additionally, you will also be required to pay interest on the tax liability (if any).

-20. Do I need to file returns if tax has been deducted by my employer / bank?
+22. Do I need to file returns if tax has been deducted by my employer / bank?

 Yes, employers and banks deduct tax at source on salary and interest income respectively.
 You still need to disclose the income on which tax has been deducted and claim credit for TDS in the Income Tax Return.

-21. Will I get a refund if I have paid excess tax?
+23. Will I get a refund if I have paid excess tax?